romanbjohnson/GameProject/README.md

 Day 4

 Today, I'm focusing on all the functions I need to create for my jeopardy game.
 I'll be creating some columns in Javascript and also laying out the game using several functions and methods.
+A list of functions and elements used.

+  Functions and Elements

+  setInterval()

 **  References**
   https://www.w3schools.com/tags/tag_span.asp